webiny-contrib/plugins/headlessCMS/secretText/README.md

 secretTextFieldStoragePlugin()
 ```

-### 9. Watch the admin and API application
+### 9. Watch the admin and api application
-To watch admin and API application, run the following command in the terminal.
+To watch admin and api applications, run the following command from the project root.

 `yarn webiny watch apps/admin --env dev`